bptlab/ark_automate/wiki/Tutorial.md

 ## Preparation

-To follow this tutorial, you can either [set up a local instance](https://github.com/bptlab/ark_automate#installation-using-docker) of Ark, or use the provided test instance at https://ark[.dot]voelker[.dot]dev.
+To follow this tutorial, you can [set up a local instance](https://github.com/bptlab/ark_automate#installation-using-docker) of Ark.
-(This instance might be reset at any time and may contain information from previous users.
-Also, you can only model with the test instance, but not run bots.)

 If you use a local installation, go to http://localhost:3000/ to open the web interface of Ark.
 Also, make sure that the local client is [installed and running](https://github.com/bptlab/ark_automate_local#setup) and is successfully connected to the server (`You have connected to the user room [...]` shown in the console).